dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-snapshotting-source-freshness.md

 ## Easy access

-See [Building and Configuring Artifacts](artifacts) for more information on exposing links to the latest Documentation and Source Freshness reports to your team.
+For more on exposing links to the latest Documentation and Source Freshness reports to your team, see [Building and configuring artifacts](artifacts).